Bibliography

 PUBLISHED BOOKS

-Mathias Énard, Deserter, Fitzcarraldo and New Directions, in progress.
+Mathias Énard, The Deserters, Fitzcarraldo and New Directions, Spring 2025.

-Jonathan Littell, An Inconvenient Place, Fitzcarraldo, forthcoming (Autumn 2024).
+Jonathan Littell, An Inconvenient Place, Fitzcarraldo, Fall 2024.

 Sabine Huynh, Speaking Skin, Black Square Editions, forthcoming.

-Marcel Proust, In the Shadow of Girls in Blossom, Oxford University Press, forthcoming.
+Marcel Proust, In the Shadow of Girls in Blossom, Oxford University Press, Summer 2025.

 Marcel Proust, The Mysterious Correspondent: New Stories.
 Oneworld Publications / Simon & Schuster, Spring 2021.